Shadow Cabinet of John Steenhuisen

 The Shadow Cabinet of John Steenhuisen succeeded the Shadow Cabinet of Mmusi Maimane as the Official Opposition Shadow Cabinet.
 After John Steenhuisen was elected unopposed as the parliamentary leader by the Democratic Alliance's caucus on 27 October 2019, he announced a new shadow cabinet, on 5 December 2020.

-In his capacity of DA leader, Steenhuisen leads the Official Opposition Shadow Cabinet.
-Serving alongside Steenhuisen is Siviwe Gwarube, as Chief Whip, and Annelie Lotriet as Chairperson of the Caucus.
+In his capacity as Leader of the Official Opposition, Steenhuisen led the Official Opposition Shadow Cabinet.
+Serving alongside Steenhuisen is Siviwe Gwarube, as Chief Whip, and Annelie Lotriet as Deputy Chief Whip and Chairperson of the Caucus.

+The Shadow Cabinet was dissolved upon the DA entering into a coalition government with the ruling African National Congress on 14 June 2024, following the 2024 general election.

 Members of the Shadow Cabinet

 Democratic Alliance parliamentary leader John Steenhuisen introduced a new Shadow Cabinet on 5 December 2020.
-He reshuffled it in August 2022.
+He reshuffled it in August 2022, and again in April 2023.